Resilient organisations must be able to withstand disruption and shocks, both internally and in their external markets.

 of G20 companies are in distress as a result of the pandemic

-G20 companies are facing challenges servicing their debt requirements since the start of the pandemic
+G20 companies report that they have restricted investment since the start of the pandemic

 of G20 companies believe supply chains have been permanently disrupted as a result of COVID-19

 The pandemic has caused huge disruption to the financial planning of many organisations.
 Over 6 in 10 surveyed companies across the G20 agreed that the crisis has meant they are finding it hard to service all their debt requirements.
 16.5% of G20 companies deem themselves to be ‘in distress’.

 Though maintaining liquidity ensures the short-term continuity of the business, any longer-term survival is dependent on having a viable operating model.
 Over three-quarters of G20 companies believe their business models must fundamentally change as a result of the pandemic.